MathieuMorel62/holbertonschool-web_back_end/README.md

 - [**User Authentication Service**](https://github.com/MathieuMorel62/holbertonschool-web_back_end/tree/main/user_authentication_service): This project implements a complete authentication service using Python, Flask, SQLAlchemy, and bcrypt.
 It includes features such as user modeling, session and token management, integration with Flask, and advanced security features for a robust authentication system.

+- [**Unittests And Integration Tests**](https://github.com/MathieuMorel62/holbertonschool-web_back_end/tree/main/Unittests_and_integration_tests): This project focuses on unit testing and integration testing in software development.
+It aims to teach good testing practices, using Python as the main language.
+The project aims to teach how to differentiate between unit tests and integration tests, how to use common test models such as mocking and parameterisation, and how to implement effective tests to ensure code quality.

 ## Contact
 - LinkedIn Profile: [Mathieu Morel](https://www.linkedin.com/in/mathieu-morel-9ab457261/)